 - 1. Select the Optimize SQL tab in the main window. - 2.
-Enter a SQL statement in the Alternative Details pane of the SQL Details tab. - 3.
-Click .
+Enter a SQL statement in the Alternative Details pane of the SQL Details tab. - Click 2.
 The Select Connection window displays. - 4.
 Review the following for additional information:

-Select Connection Description

-Connection Click 💌 to select a previously created connection. i Tip: Click 🔤 to open the Connection Manager to create a new connection.
+Select Connection Description Connection Click to select a previously created connection. i Tip: Click iii to open the Connection Manager to create a new connection.

 Select Database and User Description

-Database Click voltabase to match your SQL statement.
+Database Click volume to select the database to match your SQL statement.

-Set User Click 💽 to select your user name.
+Set User Click 💌 to select your user name.

-- 5. Click to generate index alternatives or click W to generate index alternatives and optimize the SQL statement in one step. - 6.
+- 5. Click for a generate index alternatives or click to generate index alternatives and optimize the SQL statement in one step. - 6.
 Benchmark index alternatives with the original SQL statement.
 The Test Run function provides an efficient way to test index alternatives.
-It physically creates the index on the database, runs the SQL statement, and drops the indexes after the test is finished. - Important: Since indexes are physically created on the database, this process may impact database performance and the performance of other SQL statements. - a.
+It physically creates the index on the database, runs the SQL statement, and drops the indexes after the test is finished. - i Important: Since indexes are physically created on the database, this process may impact database performance and the performance of other SQL statements. - a.
 Select the index alternative to test. - b.
-Click .
+Click b.
 Execution statistics display in the Alternatives pane once the test is finished.
 Use the tabs available in the Execution Plan pane to view more information about the index alternative.